rachelcluke/mixology-society/README.md

 ## Unfixed Bugs

-This module only covers html and css, hence the current state of the hamburger menu feature for smaller devices is limited.
+The project deliverable is for a module that only covers html and css, hence the current state of the hamburger menu feature for smaller devices is limited.
 Ideally a tap of the icon should open or close the menu for smaller devices.
 It currently does not do this.
-Based on research, it appears that the way to get around this is JavaScript, which will only be introduced in the later modules of this course.
+Based on research, it appears that the way to get around this is JavaScript, which will only be introduced in later modules.

 \
 &nbsp;